 Our website uses Google Analytics to monitor user activity.
 Cookies are stored on your computer to collect information about the general use of the site.
 This is statistical data about users’ browsing actions and patterns, and does not identify any individual.
-Wollen Michelmore uses this information to improve the content and the user experience of the Site.
+Wollens uses this information to improve the content and the user experience of the Site.
 Please visit Google for further details on Cookies & Google Analytics.

 (3) Using your personal data

 Improve your browsing experience by personalising the website;

 Provide other organisations with statistical information about our users – but this information will not be used to identify any individual user.